Latin American Studies Certificate

 - Brazil is playing a leading role in negotiating and altering the terms of trade between developing and industrialized countries, and these negotiations directly impinge in commercial relations between Latin America and the United States.

 - Hispanic Americans or Latinos who trace their ancestry to Latin America are the fastest growing minority population in the United States .
 Their language, traditions, and labor increasingly affect economics, politics and culture in the United States.

-- UA is dedicated to foster global dialogue and interdisciplinary studies, a commitment embodied in the University's Vision 2020 strategic plan.
+- UA is dedicated to fostering global dialogue and interdisciplinary studies.